sergeyt/pandora/README.md

 Simple, Flexible, Dynamic, Declarative, Reactive, Realtime Information System :)

+## How to run

+Just issue `docker-compose up` command in your shell to run all app services

 ## How to run tests

 Run below commands in project directory.